RUB-NDS/oidc-docker-libs/ISSUES.md

     * Registration always done with Authorization Code Flow
     * Login could be done with Implicit Flow, but client must be reconfigured on op site to allow implicit flow
     * Hybrid mode does not work
+    * /.well-known/openid-configuration is only retrieved on startup
 * Static configuration could be done
 * ISSUER must be online before app starts, else it crashes during app initialization.
 Container must be restarted afterwards!!!!!

 ## node openid (express-openid-client)

-* Dynamic registration seems to be not supported with this client, nothing found in API documentation
+* Dynamic registration is not supported by express-openid
+    * /.well-known/openid-configuration will be not requested
 * node does not respect HTTP_PROXY settings -> mitmproxy could not be used
 * only one provider could be configured.
 On site load provider should be up, else it runs into timeout after 2400ms.
 Site must be reloaded afterwards

 ## angular-oauth2-oidc-client

-* No dynamic registration
+* No dynamic registration (/.well-known/openid-configuration loaded on each login attempt)
-* ISSUER must run, before site is displayed correctly
+* ISSUER must run before page load

 ## angular-auth-oidc

-* No dynamic registration
+* No dynamic registration (/.well-known/openid-configuration loaded on each login attempt)